okas832/CTF-writeup/2020/TokyoWesternCTF/Tamarin/README.md

 Jadx doesn't help me to find important routine from java files.
 Instead, found that this was build with Xamarin.

-You can check them with decompress apk and check libraries in lib/armeabi-v7a/
+You can check them by decompressing apk and checking libraries in lib/armeabi-v7a/

 There seems no dll file in the apk, but found the tool to extract DLL files from Xamarin apk.